 We intend to pay distributions to our stockholders out of assets legally available for distribution.
 We cannot assure you that we will achieve investment results that will allow us to pay a specified level of cash distributions, previously projected distributions for future periods, or year-to-year increases in cash distributions.
 Our ability to pay distributions might be adversely affected by, among other things, the impact of one or more of the risk factors described herein.
-In addition, the inability to satisfy the asset coverage test applicable to us as a BDC could limit our ability to pay distributions will be paid at the discretion of our Board of Directors and will depend on our earnings, our financial condition, maintenance of our RIC status, compliance with applicable BDC regulations, compliance with our debt covenants, each of the Funds' compliance with applicable SBIC regulations and such other factors as our Board of Directors may deem relevant from time to time.
+In addition, the inability to satisfy the asset coverage test applicable to us as a BDC could limit our ability to pay distributions.
+All distributions will be paid at the discretion of our Board of Directors and will depend on our earnings, our financial condition, maintenance of our RIC status, compliance with applicable BDC regulations, compliance with our debt covenants and such other factors as our Board of Directors may deem relevant from time to time.
 We cannot assure you that we will pay distributions to our stockholders in the future.